Kyushu Shinkansen

-Kagoshima route
+Route

-Construction of the Kagoshima route (鹿児島ルート) began in 1991, and the first segment between Kagoshima and Shin-Yatsushiro opened on 13 March 2004.
+Construction began on the Kagoshima route (鹿児島ルート) (Yatsushiro–Nishi-Kagoshima section, now Shin-Yatsushiro–Kagoshima-Chūō) in September 1991, followed by the Funagoya–Shin-Yatsushiro section in March 1998 and the Hakata–Funagoya section in June 2001.

 This initial section cut travel times between the two cities from 2 hours and 10 minutes to 35 minutes and reduced the time between Hakata and Kagoshima from 4 hours to 2 hours.
 When the entire line was completed, the travel time from Hakata to Kagoshima was further reduced to about an hour and 20 minutes.
 As of 2012, the maximum line speed is 260 km/h between Hakata and Kagoshima.
 Like all Shinkansen lines, the Kyushu Shinkansen is standard gauge.

 The line's Sakura and Mizuho services often operate through to Shin-Ōsaka Station via the San'yō Shinkansen.
 All-stop trains are named Tsubame ("Swallow"), the name of the former Hakata-Kagoshima limited express service, and are solely truncated to the Kyushu Shinkansen.

 In September 2011, six months after the line's completion, JR Kyushu reported a year-over-year increase in ridership of 64% to the southern part of Kyushu (between Kumamoto and Kagoshima), easily surpassing the 40% increase projected by the company.
 By the first anniversary, ridership had increased, mainly from tourists from Kansai and Chugoku.
 In northern Kyushu, where there is fierce competition with conventional JR rapid service, the private Nishi-Nippon Railroad, and expressway buses, Shinkansen ridership increased by only 38% (compared to the now-discontinued conventional express Relay Tsubame), falling short of estimates.